 Check out this quick list of our favorite snowshoes, or continue scrolling to see our full list with in-depth reviews.

-Best snowshoes overall: MSR Lightning Ascent ($390)
+Best Snowshoes Overall: MSR Lightning Ascent ($390) – Men’s / Women’s

-Best budget snowshoes: MSR Evo Trail ($170)
+Best Budget Snowshoes: MSR Evo Trail ($170)

-Most affordable snowshoes: FLASHTEK Snowshoes ($53)
+Most affordable snowshoes: XtremPro Outdoors Snowshoes ($50)

-What’s new
+What’s New

 MSR Lightning Ascent